-The report currently includes 46 of the 50 states.
+The report currently includes all 50 states, but with 3 of those states in draft form.
 We will add information for the remaining states as possible.
-If your state is not yet included, please contact us at email@example.com.
 This guide is NOT a legal document and should NOT be considered legal advice.
 Please double-check with state agencies and/or FSIS before you start any processing operation.

 This table below, adapted from the FSIS guidebook on the exemptions, explains where you can sell poultry processed under the different exemptions.